The Competition Format

 The number of places per league is allocated with the help of the CHL league ranking.
 This tool calculates the performance of teams in every CHL season and the better the teams perform, the more spots a league can achieve.
 However, the six founding leagues remain ranked 1-6 while all challenger leagues follow in accordance.
-For 2018/19, the previous four CHL seasons have been taken into consideration (weighted 100, 75, 50 and 25 percent – in which the newest season counts the most).
+Every year, the previous four CHL seasons are taken into consideration (weighted 100, 75, 50 and 25 percent – in which the newest season counts the most).

 The Playing Format

 A total of 125 games will be played over the course of 13 game days between August and February.
 Four teams in each of the eight groups will battle in the Group Stage for the playoffs.
 The top two teams in each group will advance to the Round of 16.

 With the exception of the Final, all match-ups in the playoff stage will be two-game, home-and-away aggregate scoring series.

 The 2021/22 Group Stage Draw